Health Inequity

 The evolution of virtual care intensified during the COVID-19 pandemic and this modality will not go away.
 There are positives and negatives to this.
 The absence of in-person care can still be a detriment to healthcare, and yet it is an enhancement that is long overdue for certain circumstances.
 While there is still a big leap before we realize care from The Doctor, an Emergency Medical Hologram Mark I, from the television series Star Trek: Voyager, artificial intelligence is also emerging in healthcare.
 For humans to care for humans, we need all our senses and, with virtual care only, some illnesses will go undetected.

-In a 2021 report published by the Canadian Agency for Drugs and Technologies in Health, the authors point out that we need new regulations regarding the provision of virtual visits (e.g., phone, text messaging, video conferencing) to uphold equitable access to publicly funded healthcare as mandated by the Canada Health Act.21 They agree that virtual visits are a way of providing healthcare to patients in their location of choice, using technology, and that the use of virtual visits has the potential to overcome many of the barriers associated with in-person care, including improved access, convenience, and cost savings.
+In a 2021 report published by Canada’s Drug Agency, the authors point out that we need new regulations regarding the provision of virtual visits (e.g., phone, text messaging, video conferencing) to uphold equitable access to publicly funded healthcare as mandated by the Canada Health Act.21 They agree that virtual visits are a way of providing healthcare to patients in their location of choice, using technology, and that the use of virtual visits has the potential to overcome many of the barriers associated with in-person care, including improved access, convenience, and cost savings.
 Other barriers that virtual care does not address include reliable access to an internet-connected device, technology literacy, and language obstacles.

 Size Matters